Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

 \

 {\bf Principal net bundles.} Elements of ${\bf bun}(K,{\bf TopGr})$ are called group net bundles.
-An interesting subcategory of ${\bf bun}(K,{\bf TopGr})$ is given by {\em principal net bundles}, that we define as follows.
-Consider a topological group $G$ and denote the group of homemorphisms of $G$ by ${\bf homeo}G$.
-Now, $G$ acts on itself by right multiplication: this yields an injective map $R : G \to {\bf homeo}G$ and we say that $\efP \in {\bf bun}(K,G)$ is a {\em $G$-principal net bundle} whenever it admits a holonomy representation $\chi : \pi_1(K) \to R(G) \simeq G$.
-To economize in notation in the sequel we will identify $G$ with $R(G)$.
+An interesting subcategory of ${\bf bun}(K,{\bf TopGr})$ is the one of \emph{principal net bundles}, that we define in the following way.
+Let $G$ be a topological group and ${\bf homeo}G$ denote the homeomorphism group of $G$.
+Then $G$ acts on itself by right multiplication and this yields an injective map $R : G \to {\bf homeo}G$.
+We say that $\efP \in {\bf bun}(K,G)$ is a \emph{$G$-principal net bundle} whenever it admits a holonomy representation $\chi : \pi_1(K) \to R(G) \simeq G$.
+To be concise, in the sequel we will identify $G$ with $R(G)$.
 Let us denote the set of $G$-principal net bundles by ${\bf Pr}(K,G)$.
 By definition, there is a one-to-one correspondence

-We say that $\efP,\efP' \in {\bf Pr}(K,G)$ are equivalent {\em as $G$-principal net bundles} whenever there is $g \in G$ such that $\chi'(p) = g \chi(p) g^{-1}$, $\forall p \in \pi_1(K)$.
+We say that $\efP,\efP' \in {\bf Pr}(K,G)$ are equivalent \emph{as $G$-principal net bundles} whenever there is $g \in G$ such that $\chi'(p) = g \chi(p) g^{-1}$, $\forall p \in \pi_1(K)$.
 We denote the set of equivalence classes of $G$-principal net bundles by $\unl{\bf Pr}(K,G)$; by definition there is a one-to-one correspondence

-By Theorem \ref{thm_NET00} any net bundle $\efB \in {\bf bun}(K,F)$ has an associated principal net bundle $\efP \in {\bf Pr}(K,{\bf aut}F)$, defined by the holonomy of $\efB$.
+By Theorem \ref{thm_NET00}, any net bundle $\efB \in {\bf bun}(K,X)$ has an associated principal net bundle $\efP \in {\bf Pr}(K,{\bf aut}X)$, defined by the holonomy of $\efB$.
 For details on principal net bundles see \cite[\S 4]{RRV07}.

 \